 Implementation

-This skill reads more like a strategic SEO guide or consulting framework than an actionable skill for Claude.
-It is heavy on conceptual knowledge Claude already possesses (basic SEO principles, avoid thin content, etc.) and extremely light on concrete, executable guidance—no code, no specific tool commands, no template examples.
-The structure is reasonable but the content-to-value ratio is low given the token budget consumed.
+This skill reads more like a general SEO strategy guide than an actionable skill for Claude.
+It is heavy on conceptual knowledge Claude already possesses (basic SEO principles, avoid thin content, etc.) and extremely light on concrete, executable guidance—no code examples, no specific tool commands, no template code.
+The structure is reasonable with checklists and numbered steps, but the content would benefit enormously from being trimmed to novel information and augmented with concrete implementation examples.

 Suggestions